cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 One of the *simplest* solutions—horrible pun *absolutely* intended—is to use simple types.
 You see, in 1940, in an attempt to get rid of these unhelpful loops, Alonzo developed [the simply-typed λ-calculus][church1940].
 I’m guessing you’ve probably seen this before, but if you haven’t…

 We start by formalising what we mean by *type*.
-Since all we’ve got is functions, all we need is a function type $A \to B$ and *some* base type—it doesn’t really matter what, so we’re gonna call it $\star$.
+Since all we’ve got is functions, all we need is a function type $A \to B$ and *some* base type—it doesn’t really matter what, so we’re gonna call it $\star$:

 $$
 \begin{array}{l}